josh-clarke/propass/DEVNOTES.md

 ## File Notes

-This offers some explanation definition of the files in this project.
+This offers some explanation of the files in this project.
 It includes basic and more advanced notes.

 **[`.gitignore`](https://github.com/josh-clarke/propass/blob/main/.gitignore)** - This is a simple hidden text file to tell the `git` version control system what files or directories to ignore.